 If your cat is acting very strange, or you suspect something is up, a call with the vet or a wellness checkup is always beneficial.
 They might be able to identify some lurking issues that explain your cat’s “autistic” behavior.

 Some cats get overstimulated — a hallmark of an autistic diagnosis.
-Some overstimulation signs to look for are dilated pupils, hissing noises, flat ears, and biting motions.
+Some overstimulation signs to look for are dilated pupils, flat ears, and biting motions.
+Overstimulation can also be the usual reason behind aggressive cat hissing.
 Other ways to prevent overstimulation is to give them enough safe outlets indoors.
 If your cat escapes looking for entertainment, they might instead find themselves overwhelmed by the outside world.

 Interact with your cat regularly.
 Carve in some time each day for dedicated play time.
 Use engaging items like lights, chase the prey toys, and treat-dispensing toys for a set amount of time.
 Let your cat play endlessly, and they might become overstimulated, obsessed, or restless.